me-ayush/url-shortener-go/README.md

 ➔ The user may upload their own personalised shorts.

-➔ An anonymous user can only add urls, but a registered user can see, edit, add, and remove urls.
+➔ An anonymous user can only add urls which are valid upto 1 day only, but a registered user can see, edit, add, and remove urls.

 ➔ TECH STACK : Golang, React.js, MongoDB